justAWonderkid/PuppyRaffle-firstflight-audit/README.md

 • Call the enterRaffle function with the following parameters:
 <br>
-    address[] participants: A list of addresses that enter.
+&nbsp;&nbsp;    address[] participants: A list of addresses that enter.
 You can use this to enter yourself multiple times, or yourself and a group of your friends.
 <br>
 • Duplicate addresses are not allowed
 <br>